 8. Hitching rides is easier.
 Most people assume that nobody wants to pick up a hiker with a dog, and surely there are some people who fall into that category.
 But in my experience, and talking with other hikers with dogs, usually we get rides fairly quickly.
 A friendly dog makes you look trustworthy and approachable, and some people can't say no to a cute dog.
 While hopping into a car, I'll often get the comment, " I don't usually pick up hitchhikers, but I love dogs."

-9. There are different approaches to hiking with a dog on a leash- some people keep them attached to a leash all the time, while others let them run free.
-I'm a proponent of training a dog to behave off a leash by having stellar recall and pack instincts.
+9. There are different approaches to hiking with a dog on a leash- some people keep them attached to a leash all the time, while others let them run free under voice command.
+I'm a proponent of training a dog to behave off a leash by having stellar recall and reinforcing pack instincts.
 My dog and I are happiest hiking when we're not attached to each other.
 Before hitting the trail, nail down a “follow” or “heel” command to keep your dog at your side.
+Work on desensitizing to wildlife, dogs ON leash, and other common trail occurances.
+Practice, practice, practice.

 10. Poop.
 Leave No Trace principals apply to pups as well.
 If they poop anywhere near the trail, dig a hole and bury it.